BarryByte/SST27-LLD101/SOLID/ex03/README.md

 Observations :
 there should be no if(s) inside caclulator

-make enums for all shipmentStates , each enum having thier own method to calculate shipment cost
+make enums for all shipmentStates , each enum having thier own method to calculate shipment cost -> Wrong...